mwarning/KadNode/misc/manpage.md

     This option may occur multiple times.

   * `--ipv4, -4, --ipv6, -6`
-    Enable IPv4 or IPv6 only mode for the DHT (Default: IPv4+IPv6).
+    Enable IPv4 or IPv6 only mode for the DHT.
+    Default: IPv4+IPv6

   * `-h`, `--help`
     Print the list of accepted options.